 A snowy day in Zion Canyon (National Park)

-Zion Canyon in Utah is a favorite for Cathy and me.
-Today we visit for the 5th year.
-And today is unique for the snow cover on the upper canyon floor and on the mountains.
+Today is unique for the snow cover on the upper canyon floor and on the mountains.
 We have a perfect ‘bluebird’ day with awesome contrasts of the rocks, snow and blue sky.
 We hike 6 miles over different sections of the trail alongside the Virgin River that continues to shape this canyon.
 Here are some pictures.
 I like the cactus in the snow.

 A few things that may help you plan your trip.: